 Now that I am "Granny", the eldest living member of my family of origin, I think about any legacy I will be leaving for my children and grandchildren.
 I hope that any special things I've made for them will be appreciated and maybe handed down with some good laughs about my many foibles.
 They don't need to remember that this first rag tapestry won a blue ribbon at the Ouray County Fair.
 And I won't be telling any younger ones that it came as the result of a "Throwdown" challenge with an artist friend, which won a certain person a bottle of Tequila!

 So - rags, rags and more rags!
 And a story with every one!
 I have recently received commissions - for a new home - a housewarming gift, for a wedding -with best wishes written on streamers woven into the tapestry, for a very heavy mud rug which seems to be the favorite of the family dog, and for a graduation - T-shirts from high school made into a dorm room rug for college.

 So far - no requests for an anniversary, or a new baby's room...but the ideas are tucked away in my head - just waiting!
 For me, weaving something meaningful with beautiful colors and textures keeps my shuttles flying.

-PS - My husband just donated fourteen old fishing shirts to the Cause.
-Seems excessive, but time will tell!
+PS - My husband just donated fourteen old fishing shirts to The Cause.
+Seems excessive, but time will tell the stories!